juwain/experimental.dev/src/posts/variable-times.md

   - css
   - custom properties
 ---
-In this article, I'll show you how I creared a demo with CSS custom properties and refined my CSS-thinking along the way.
+In this article, I'll show you how I created a demo with CSS custom properties and refined my CSS thinking along the way.

-Programming an analog clock is not exactly an original idea, but it seemed to me a convenient way to show the features of custom properties.
+Programming an analog clock is not exactly an original idea, but it seemed a convenient way to show the features of custom properties to me.

 So, here is what I've got: